dannyc-dev/Building-the-ROP-Chain/README.md

 Let's talk a bit about why we need this method.
 So like we briefly discussed in Part 1, we know we have a GO executable with DEP/NX enabled so a traditional ret2libc method or traditional buffer overflows where you set RIP to RSP+offset and immediately run your shellcode won't work.
 To get around this we use a clever method called Return Oriented Programming (ROP).

 This writeup is **not** meant to be a tutorial on Return Oriented Programming (there are much better resources online than anything I could write) but I do want to make sure that we're on the same page about some key concepts and terminology so that our example further down makes sense.
-So the main idea behind Return Oriented Programming is to utilize small instruction sequences available in either the binary or libraries linked to the application called gadgets.
+The main idea behind Return Oriented Programming is to utilize small instruction sequences available in either the binary or libraries linked to the application called gadgets.

 These gadgets are chained together via the stack, which contains your exploit payload.
 Each entry in the stack corresponds to the address of the next ROP gadget.
 Each gadget is in the form of